mohammadsalehnia/news-aggregator/README.md

 ## news-aggregator
-A news aggregator website that pulls articles from various sources and serves them to the frontend application
+This is a sample of news aggregator website that pulls articles from various sources and serves them to the frontend application